Hoppers Crossing

 Hoppers Crossing has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 34 projects likely impacting the region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 34 projects likely to affect the area.
 Notable projects include Hoppers Crossing Town Centre Urban Design Framework, Ison Road Extension, West Tarneit Station, and Harlow Tarneit.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.